andregasser/bigbone/README.md

 # Get Started

+Bigbone has not been published as a released version yet.
+But you can include a snapshot build of our library in your project if you want.
+But prepare for breaking changes, as we are in the process of changing some fundamental things.

-Bigbone is published on Jitpack.
-Check the latest version here:
+Bigbone is available on Jitpack.
+Check the latest snapshot version here:
 [![](https://jitpack.io/v/andregasser/bigbone.svg)](https://jitpack.io/#andregasser/bigbone)

-To use Bigbone via Jitpack, add it to your root build.gradle at the end of repositories:
+To use Bigbone via Jitpack, add it to your root `build.gradle` at the end of repositories:

 ```groovy
 allprojects {